bjorniuppsala/iar-zephyr-fixes/IAR_ZEPHYR_TOOLCHAIN_README.md

 IAR is dependent on the zephyr-sdk.
 The easiest way of using them together is to use the [zephyrproject-rtos/docker-image](https://github.com/zephyrproject-rtos/docker-image).

-* The scripts used here requires that docker is installed.
-* A preview build of iccarm is required for use with Zephyr.

 ## Supported platforms/boards (Göran)

 The following platfoms/boards are used for testing in CI and can be expected to pass twister tests `--level acceptance` using the IAR Toolchain: